Search⌘ K

 Learn how to create a routing agent in LangGraph.

 Imagine you have multiple possible actions that your AI can take.
-Sometimes, it replies directly, while other times, it calls a tool, such as performing a mathematical calculation, before responding.
-In the previous lesson, we learned about maintaining state and building a single-node graph where the node itself handles both processing and deciding whether to call a tool based on the input.
-This linear and straightforward approach works well for simple tasks but can become cumbersome as workflows become complex.
+Sometimes it replies directly, while other times it calls a tool, such as performing a mathematical calculation, before responding.
+In the previous lesson, we learned how to maintain state and build a single-node graph where the node itself handles both processing and deciding whether to call a tool based on the input.
+This linear and straightforward approach works well for simple tasks but becomes cumbersome as workflows grow more complex.

-We’ll take this a step further by introducing a dynamic routing system that transforms our AI model into a kind of “router.”
-Like a traffic signal directs cars straight ahead or off to a side street, our routing system uses conditional edges to determine which node to run next based on the AI’s response.
-By externalizing decision-making to these conditional edges, we create a scalable and branched workflow where multiple nodes work together, enabling the AI to efficiently manage the workflow’s direction.
-This cleaner separation of concerns makes our system more flexible and enhances its ability to handle a wider variety of tasks seamlessly, paving the way for more sophisticated and intelligent AI workflows with LangGraph.
+We will now take this a step further by introducing a dynamic routing system that transforms our AI model into a kind of router.
+Like a traffic signal that directs cars straight ahead or onto a side street, our routing system uses conditional edges to determine which node to run next based on the AI’s response.
+By externalizing decision-making to these conditional edges, we create a scalable, branched workflow where multiple nodes work together.
+This cleaner separation of concerns makes the system more flexible and enhances its ability to handle a wider variety of tasks, paving the way for more sophisticated AI workflows with LangGraph.

 How does the routing mechanism work?

 As established in the previous lesson, we already have a state and an AI model that can recall the entire conversation.
-We introduce a routing mechanism to examine the AI’s response and determine the next step.
-If the response indicates that a tool should be called, for instance, to perform a calculation, we direct the workflow to a specialized ...
+The routing mechanism examines the AI’s response and determines the next step.
+If the response indicates that a tool should be called, for instance to perform a calculation, the workflow is directed to a specialized node that executes this tool.
+Otherwise, the system produces the AI’s ...